SIMION® Industry standard charged particle optics simulation software.

 end

-If you need to ensure initialize/terminate segments are called, take care in defining your particle starting points and make sure your particles don’t exit your potential arrays and then splat outside.
+If you need to ensure initialize/terminate segments are always called once for SIMION versions prior to 8.2 EA 20170210, there are some other techniques you can use.
+First, just take care in defining your particle starting points and make sure your particles don’t exit your potential arrays and then splat outside.
 Clicking the “Min” button on the Workbench tab will shrink your workbench volume to more tightly surround your potential arrays and may eliminate dead-volume.
 You may need to force your particles to terminate inside the array volume.
 For example, a user program to keep ions approximately within a certain box volume can look like this:

 simion.workbench_program()